civiclabsconsulting/civiclabs.com/src/_posts/2017-01-19-top-3-things-things-small-software-consulting-shops-do-better-than-large-agencies.md

 >
 > Waiting longer - and probably writing more code - before you ask for feedback or user validation causes more problems than asking for it sooner when the product is smaller

+This may or may not be obvious, but in my own experience, I can anecdotally say that working in small groups *always* promotes clearer, meaningful communication and more productive relationships.
+This in turn creates better products, which increases customer satisfaction.

 ## 2. Offer Highly Niche Services

 With the proliferation of more smaller and smaller shops cropping up, it only makes sense that the small shops adjust their focus according to compete against the "Big Guys" buy specializing on something in particular.
 In the case of Civic Labs, this focus is on Haskell and Coq programming.